Blamechance/digital-cottage/content/The Messy Workbench/Vibe-Coding with Gemini 2.5 Experimental.md

 - I proceeded to push it further by copying in more snippets for context; intending for it to adapt the variables and styling for design consistency.

+I committed the result in this [commit](https://github.com/Blamechance/digital-cottage/commit/b005c9b49c0ad81d9d2c0d371564b0d12c0c9d5e) within my repo.

+# Reflection:
 The experience was kind of mind-blowing.
-I can see myself being able to ship and create more using these tools, but not being able to clearly assess the effect it would have on my learning, development, and productivity is a little intimidating.
+I can see myself being able to ship and create more using these tools by focusing mostly on ideation while operating at layers of abstraction.
+But not being able to clearly assess the long-term effect it would have on my learning, development, and productivity is a little intimidating.

 Currently, my perspective is still that these tools should be used as aids that allow you to maintain momentum during building and learning, to eliminate the weeks-long blockages that you would normally run into with traditional bug squashing.